 Internal link map for hub-and-leaf search layers

-An internal link map shows whether leaf pages are organised under clear hubs or left as disconnected URLs within the site structure.
+An internal link map for hub-and-leaf search layers shows whether leaf pages are properly grouped under hubs or left scattered across the site.

 In brief

-- If leaf pages are not grouped under hubs, the practical fix is to create the missing hub pages and link each hub to its relevant leaves.
+- If leaf pages are not grouped under hubs, the practical fix is to create the missing hub pages and add clear hub-to-leaf links.

 What to do